VOIDPACKET-VP/VOIDPACKET-Web-Galaxies/Galaxies/Coding-Galaxies/Node-Galaxy.md

 - We import it using : `import path from 'node:path'`
 - We use the `path.join()` method to join path segments into one path :
 	- `path.join(__dirname, 'public', 'index.html')`
+- We can get hold of the file's extension using : `path.extname()` > this will help us specify the `Content-Type` for each file we want to send
 ## File System Module (FS)
 - We import it using : `import fs from 'node:fs'`
 - Used to read file at a specified path